aliciacordova/Project_Group/README.md

 ✓ Draft machine learning module is connected to the provisional database

-### Presentation
+### ✓ Presentation

-Our presentation can be found here Google Slide Presentation
+Our presentation can be found here Google Slide Presentation https://docs.google.com/presentation/d/17QrwkucoQluYAyOd0sKMI5KkpIkx8blE9acwNgYu1Bc/edit#slide=id.p

-### Dashboard
+### ✓ Dashboard

-## The link to the dashboard repository is Link Dashboard Repo.
+The link to the dashboard repository is Link Dashboard Repo.

-DASHBOARD CONCEPT
+DASHBOARD BLUEPRINT

 Thus far, we have obtained the information we need to present in a dashboard.
 We built a successful machine learning model that can predict the type of CryptoPunks, as well as predict whether it has glasses or not.
 Now we need to visualize the prediction data for each CryptoPunk.

 Specifically, the user should be able to select a CryptoPunk and identify what type it is and whether has glasses or not.
 This way, the user will be able to interact with the data and have a better understanding of it.

 What we need to create: